 Civil Rights Defenders concerned as Italy sends asylum seekers to Albania

-Two reception centres are currently being built in Albania and are expected to be completed soon.
+Two reception centres have been built in Albania.
 This is part of an agreement made between Italy and Albania in November 2023.
 The agreement allows Italy to send asylum seekers to Albania, where their asylum applications will be processed.
 Civil Rights Defenders expresses concern over the agreement and similar so-called “externalisation methods,” as they risk undermining the right to asylum and make it more difficult for people who have fled to receive a fair asylum process.

 The agreement was signed in November last year between Albania’s Prime Minister, Edi Rama, and Italy’s far-right Prime Minister, Giorgia Meloni.
 According to the agreement, Italy will build two reception centres in Albania that can process up to 36,000 asylum applications per year.
 Individuals who are in Italy undocumented, as well as those apprehended during search and rescue operations in the Mediterranean, may be detained in one of the two Albanian centres.